matomo-org/developer-documentation/docs/3.x/generated/Classes.md

 - [`Widget\Widget`](Piwik/Widget/Widget.md) &mdash; Defines a new widget.
 - [`Widget\WidgetConfig`](Piwik/Widget/WidgetConfig.md) &mdash; Configures a widget.
 - [`Widget\WidgetContainerConfig`](Piwik/Widget/WidgetContainerConfig.md) &mdash; Defines a new widget container.
+- [`Widget\WidgetsList`](Piwik/Widget/WidgetsList.md) &mdash; Manages the global list of reports that can be displayed as dashboard widgets.